 Operators are welcome to apply for sites not listed in the pre-approved locations selected by the City.
 These sites will, however, be subject to an additional approval and verification process.
 Please be aware that site proposals are only reviewed the first week of each month.

-For the rest of 2011, the committee will only consider proposals for Boston neighborhoods.
+At this time, the committee will only consider proposals for Boston neighborhoods.
 At this time, we do not recommend site proposals in the following locations: Downtown Boston, Back Bay, Kenmore, Newbury Street, Hanover Street, the North End neighborhood, the Boston Business Improvement District, and Fenway Park.

 Requirements for Submitting Additional Site Locations